Expand To Show Full Article

 boy sneezing

-This is not the only case in the language where you wish good on people: salute is related to the verb salutare, meaning to greet, and the noun il saluto, meaning the greeting.
+This is not the only case in the language of wishing people well: salute is related to the verb salutare, which means “to greet”, and the noun il saluto, which means “the greeting”.

-You could literally translate salutare as “to send good health vibes”.
+You could literally translate salutare as “to send good vibes of health”.
 Saying salute! to mean bless you in Italian after a sneeze is no different.

 Title: Italian All-in-One For Dummies